Self-made millionaires are a rare & special breed!

 Self-Made Millionaires Keep Good Company

-Self-made millionaires surround themselves with others that practice the habits we are talking about today.
+Self-made millionaires make a habit of surrounding themselves with others that practice the things we are talking about today.

 In contrast, they avoid the non-believers.
 As we progress toward our vision, the last thing we need is people telling us we can’t achieve our goals.
 Or we aren’t good enough.